BreakEven+™ • Estimation Stack • FALIB®

 Why Consultant Training Wheels Are a Problem

-Many consulting-led models leave the company dependent on outside rework every time assumptions change.
+Many consultant-led models leave the company dependent on outside rework every time assumptions change.
 BreakEven PLUS™ with FALIB® does the opposite.
-It gives the end-user the power to implement change in real time and let the estimate reflect current analysis for the company as it exists now.
+It gives the end-user the ability to implement change in real time and let the estimate reflect current company analysis.

 Because renting financial clarity is not a strategy.